-This map is predominantly underlain by the Little Stewiacke River and Barrens Hills formations.
-The contact between these formations is exposed on this map on the Stewiacke River about 100 m south of its intersection with highway 289.
-Facing directions in the vicinity of this contact clearly show that the Barrens Hills Formation overlies the Little Stewiacke River Formation.
-However, contact relationships between these formations are still being mapped out, so they are presented as an undivided unit on this map.
-The Little Stewiacke River Formation, which consists of interstratified, thinly bedded, bioturbated mudstone, fissile, light to dark grey and black shale and slate, and light to dark grey sandstone, frequently contains abundant comminuted plant debris.
+The northwestern part of this map area is underlain by the Little Stewiacke River Formation, which consists of interstratified, thinly bedded, bioturbated mudstone, fissile, light to dark grey and black shale and slate, and light to dark grey sandstone, and frequently contains abundant comminuted plant debris.
 Coarsening- and thickening-upward cycles, 2-25 m thick, occur with individual beds ranging in thickness from 2 mm to 15 cm.
 In some localities the sandstones display soft sediment deformation.
 In many sections, the finer grained lithologies display a slaty cleavage.
 Siltstone/shale-sandstone contacts are either sharp or transitional, or, less commonly, erosional.
 Sandstones are typically grey or dark grey weathering, very fine- to fine-grained and micaceous, and in some locations, moderately feldspathic.
 Primary and penecontemporaneous sedimentary features include normal grading, parallel lamination, ripple crosslamination, loading features and bioturbation.
 Sandstone strata generally vary from millimetres to decimetres in thickness.
 As the contact with the overlying Barrens Hills Formation is approached, the upper member lithologies are coarser, erosionally amalgamated with channel scours and possible swaley cross-stratification, and display large scale (10-20 cm) trough cross-stratification.
 Fine, organic debris is often abundant in these sandstones and their weathering colour darkens accordingly.

 The Barrens Hills Formation is characterized by resistant intervals of light grey to grey-white weathering, fine- to very coarse-grained sandstone, monomict or polymict granulestone and conglomerate interstratified with recessive intervals of micaceous, grey to dark grey weathering shale and/or siltstone.
 Interbeds of minor red siltstone and sandstone also occur.
-The sandstones are dominated by quartz and feldspar, although grey sedimentary lithic clasts are common near the base of the Formation.
+The sandstones are dominated by quartz and feldspar, although grey sedimentary lithic clasts are common near the base of the formation.
 Feldspars are generally intensely weathered to clay minerals.
 Locally, the sandstones may be slightly micaceous, moderately feldspathic, and contain varying, but significant amounts of dark grey sedimentary lithic clasts of schist and sandstone, some with a fabric, that are probably derived from the Meguma Terrane south of the St. Marys Basin.
 The Barrens Hills Formation underlies large areas of both the central and eastern Basin where it outcrops along a broad, regional, northeastward-trending anticlinal axis.
-To the west of the Stewiacke River region the Formation thins dramatically and passes into the laterally equivalent Lochiel Formation.
+To the west of the Stewiacke River region (11E/06, 07) the Formation thins dramatically and passes into the laterally equivalent Graham Hill Formation.
+To the east, in the eastern portion of this map sheet, it passes into the laterally equivalent Lochiel Formation.

-The basal contact of the Barrens Hills Formation is positioned where sand- to granule-sized quartz-rich clastic sediment starts to predominate over the darker and more thinly bedded lithologies of the Little Stewiacke River Formation.
+The basal contact is positioned where sand- to granule-sized quartz-rich clastic sediment starts to predominate over the darker and more thinly bedded lithologies of the Little Stewiacke River Formation.
 This contact is exposed in the Stewiacke River region (11E/07) where it is transitional over 1 m.
 It is recognized by the abrupt occurrence of thin (10-20 cm) lenses of small pebble conglomerate at the base of the Barrens Hills Formation.
+However, contact relationships between these two formations are still being mapped out, so they are presented as an undivided unit on this map.